2 Corinthians 4:7-18

 Of all the blessings that I can count, the one I count dearest is the blessing of God’s limitless grace.
 Not that I am a horrible sinner in constant need of forgiveness of my sins (although there are times when God’s justifying grace is necessary).
 What I count as a continual blessing is the presence of God’s grace that is sanctifying or transforming me.
 I expect that God’s grace be present making me newer each day.
 I expect that God’s grace will be at work in my heart, mind, and life.
 I revel in knowing that God’s grace has unlimited potential in my life.
 This is the Good News for me and it is the Good News for the world.
 I pray that daily my life might be a sign of God’s limitless grace.

 I invite you to take time and read each of the scriptures above as you move to reflect on the questions below.
-I encourage you to think about the ways in which your heart and life have been transformed for God’s purposes.
+I encourage you to think about God’s limitless grace in your life and the invitation to share grace with the world around you.
 I also pray that God bless the reading of God’s Word and the meditations of your heart.

 - How do you define God’s grace?
 What terms or feelings do you associate with it?